 In contrast look at how few jokes there were against Barack Obama from comedians.
 Obama was every bit as bad as Trump for the most part.
 That’s the point, the President isn’t actually that important.
 It’s the entire system around them that is corrupt, hence why nothing much has changed whether its Clinton, Bush, Obama or Trump.
-They are all guilty of war crimes, launching regime change wars, and imposing sanctions on other countries.
+They are all guilty of war crimes, launching regime change wars (apart from Trump ironically) and imposing sanctions on other countries.
 Trump so far ironically has probably done the least on an international level, but that could of course change as he has already launched several reckless attacks against other countries such as Iran and Syria.

 Still in the grand scheme of things Obama was certainly not any better than either his republican predecessor or successor.

 Obama helped to destabilize Libya, which not only threw the country into anarchy, but led to a rise in Isis.
 He also deported far more people than Trump and ramped up the use of drone strikes from Bush.

 Yet all of these edgy comedians were as silent as ghosts when it was Obama committing the exact same, or worse war crimes than Trump saying stupid things on Twitter, simply because the media loved Obama.

 With this in mind far from being satirists, I think that modern comedians with their over the top hatred of Trump actually end up supporting the corrupt system they claim to rally against.